March 16, 2026 * By Alison Webb

 Key Aspects of Air Travel Training:

 Proper training and preparation helps your service dog confidently assist you when flying, allowing for a more comfortable and travel experience.
 At Paws on Planes Inc., we’re here to guide you in preparing your dog for air travel, from training to understanding airline requirements, we are here to help.
-Read more about specific Service Dog Air Travel Tips HERE.
+Read more about specific Service Dog Air Travel Tips Read our blog post "Flying with Your Psychiatric Service Dog".

 Training a Psychiatric Service Dog takes time, but the payoff is life-changing.
 From building obedience and confidence to mastering public access and task training, the goal is to create a calm, capable partner who supports your mental health every step of the way.